Rashmi01/namasteReact/README.md

 - React hook is normal JS utility function given by react
 - useState() - use to generate super powwerful state variables.
 - useEffect()
+    - if no dependecy array then useEffect is called everytime when component renders
+    - if dependecy array is empty, then useEffect is called only on initial render.
+    - if dependency array is [btnNameReact] -> called everytime btnNameReact is updated

 - Whenever a state variable changes its state or updates, ireact will re-renders the component